180079995/Password-Meownager/README.md

-# Passworld-Meownager
+# Password-Meownager
-Password Manager based on fully homomorphic encryption ([OpenFHE](https://github.com/openfheorg/openfhe-development))
+Password Meownager is a password manager developed on [OpenFHE](https://github.com/openfheorg/openfhe-development), a fully homomorphic encryption library.